AdaCore/RecordFlux/README.md

 * Each field is reachable on at least one path from the initial node
 * Each field has at least one path to the final node
 * Message fields are always located after the first message bit
-* Field length is never negative
+* Field size is never negative
 * Message fields cover all bits of a message on all paths
 * Overlaid fields are congruent with exactly one other field